COMP122/pythagorean.mips/assignment.md

 ## Phases-Description:

 ### Is Right Triangle:
-During classtime, the professor walked you through the elements of the program.
+During class time, the professor walked you through the elements of the program.
 Depending on which class you attend, the Professor used a different technique.
 Use the code from your notes to get your initial program started.
-The four versions of the code, from the four class sessions, are located in:
+The four versions of the code, from the four class sessions, are provided for comparison and are located in:

    ```
    comp122/deliverables/32-pythegorean/starter_code
    ```

-You may use the provided ``pythegorena.s`` file to as a starting point.
+You may use the provided ``pythegorena.s`` file as a starting point.
 It includes some initial comments and some setup code.

 The elements of the program were:
    1. read three unsigned 8-bit integers using the read_int syscall